bucket lifecycle breaks down when master-zone changed or period gets updated

 10. See bucket in the list # Lifecycle working

-#3 Updated by Casey Bodley 22 days ago
+#3 Updated by Casey Bodley over 1 year ago

 - Status changed from New to Triaged